Score Jacobian Chaining: Lifting Pretrained 2D Diffusion Models for 3D Generation

 PAAS(xπ,2σ)EnN(0,I) [score(xπ+σn,σ)]=En [D(xπ+σn,σ)(xπ+σn)σ2]=En [D(xπ+σn,σ)xπσ2]En[nσ]=0\begin{align*} &\nescore{}(\vx_\pi, \sqrt{2}\sigma) \\ \triangleq & \E_{\vn \sim \gauss{0}{\rmI}}~ \left[\mathrm{score}(\vx_\pi + \sigma\vn, \sigma)\right] \\ =& \E_{\vn}~ \left[\frac{{D}(\vx_\pi + \sigma\vn, \sigma) - (\vx_\pi + \sigma\vn)}{\sigma^2}\right] \\ =& \E_{\vn}~ \left[ \frac{{D}(\vx_\pi + \sigma\vn, \sigma) - \vx_\pi}{\sigma^2} \right] \bcancel{ - \underbrace{\E_{\vn}\left[\frac{\vn}{\sigma}\right]}_{\text{=$0$}} } \end{align*}

-We prove that mathematically, PAAS approximates the score on non-noisy input xπ\vx_\pi at an inflated noise level of 2σ\sqrt{2}\sigma, and we illustrate its intuition in the figure below.
+We show that mathematically, PAAS approximates the score on non-noisy input xπ\vx_\pi at an inflated noise level of 2σ\sqrt{2}\sigma, and we illustrate its intuition in the figure below.

 PAAS(xπ,2σ)xπlogp2σ(xπ).\begin{equation*} \nescore{}(\vx_\pi, \sqrt{2}\sigma) \approx \score{\vx_\pi}{\sqrt{2}\sigma}. \end{equation*}